Live Well Cheshire East home page

 What is a personal education plan (PEP)?

 Cared for Children are required by law to have a Personal Education Plan.
 Cheshire East believes it is best practice for all Cared for Children from two years old to have a PEP, not just those of statutory school age.
 For children in the Early Years in Cheshire East we refer to their PEP as My 2-4 years Learning Plan.
 My Learning Plan is split into four parts:

 - Part A records the child’s personal information, legal status and a brief summary of their care plan.

 - Part B records any health concerns, the name of the setting they attend, the impact of any pupil premium funding, responsibilities of those involved in the child’s care and most importantly a page to record the voice of the child.
 There is space for the child to contribute their likes and dislikes, thoughts and feelings, routines and people who are special to them.
 Of course the child may need some help with this - so we ask that they are helped to complete it by someone who knows them well.

 - Part C lists all those involved in completing My Learning Plan.
 It identifies the actions to be taken as a result of the meeting and by whom.
 The plan is reviewed at six monthly intervals.
 However if there are changes in placement a new PEP will need to be completed.

 - Part D is about the child’s developmental progress, educational achievements and next steps.
 This is where a setting will be required to contribute most of their information

 The named person for Cared for Children at the setting would be involved in organising the PEP meeting as it is to focus on the educational progress/ development of the child.

 Who attends the PEP meeting?

-The child, the child’s social worker, the child’s carers and other professionals involved are invited to contribute at a PEP meeting.
+The child, the child’s social worker, the child’s parents/carers and other professionals involved are invited to contribute at a PEP meeting.